Study Abroad For Students

 This valuable funding resource allows students to search by country or subject to find study abroad funding information.
 It is a comprehensive database of study abroad scholarships, fellowships, and grants can help make any student’s dream of studying abroad a financial possibility and a profound reality.

 Attend a Study Abroad Information Session (highly recommended).
 Three information sessions will be held during each Fall semester.
 No reservations required.
-Dates and times will be announced and available on the ODIA website.
+Dates and times will be announced and available on the DIA website.

 Select the Country, Program, and Course for the study abroad/student exchange experience.
 Click on these links: